jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-20-saturn.md

 ---
-heading: "Chapter 20 Part 1 of The Laws of Scientific Palm Reading Simplified"
+heading: "Chapter 20 Part 1"
+# of The Laws of Scientific Palm Reading Simplified
 title: "The Mount Of Saturn"
 description: "As single signs, or in combination with each other, the star, triangle, circle, square, single vertical line, or trident strengthen a Mount"
 date: 2020-01-18
 image: "/photos/objects/hand.jpg"
-linkb: "/research/benham/palmistry/part-1/chapter-19-jupiter"
-linkbtext: "Chapter 19"
-linkf: "/research/benham/palmistry/part-1/chapter-21-apollo"
-linkftext: "Chapter 21"
 ---